bystrogenomics/bystro/perl/INSTALL.md

-# Bystro Annotator Package Installation
+# Bystro Annotator Package Installation and Configuration

+## Installation

+These instructions assume that you are in the `perl` directory of the Bystro repository, e.g. `~/bystro/perl`.

-## Installing Bystro Annotator using Docker
+### Installing Bystro Annotator using Docker

 To build a Docker image using the `Dockerfile`, run the following: